b-gonzalez/Fluent-VBA/README.md

 # Testing notes

 Most of the tests utilize the IFluent interface.
 This is because the tests were written before I introduced the new IFluentOf interface (see notes on this interface below).
 The Meta tests (see below) do include an additional procedure using the IFluentOf interface.
 I will probably refactor most of the tests to also use IFluentOf at a later time.
+All of the tests are written in the mTests.bas file.

 # Meta tests

 The fluent unit testing framework uses itself to test itself.
-These set of tests are contained in the mTests module in the MetaTests sub.
-You can also find a link to the meta tests [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/Meta-Tests).
+The mTests module has a MetaTests sub that the framework uses to accomplish this.

 # Documentation tests

 The mTests module has a DocumentationTests sub that contains several dozen tests.
 These tests document the various objects and methods in the API by using them in the tests.
-You can also find a link to the documentation tests [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/Documentation-Tests).

 # Additional tests

 Several other tests are implemented documenting the flexibility with which these unit tests can be created.
-These tests can be found in the mTests module.
-You can also find a link to the additional tests [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/Additional-tests).

 # IFluentOf interface